Resources -> PID Controllers:

 Is there an Industry Standard for PID Controllers?

-One day, a plant engineer, replaced his ageing PID controllers.
+One day, a plant engineer, replaced his ageing controllers.
 Even though he used all the same settings on the new controllers, the retrofitted loops went dramatically unstable when placed in Auto mode.

-He tried to tune these PID controllers using exactly the same technique with which he had tuned the old ones.
+He tried to tune these controllers using exactly the same technique with which he had tuned the old ones.
 The loops seemed to get more unstable.

 This all too common situation is the result of two manufacturers using completely different PID algorithms.